 The second way is with the Color Editor.
 I will explain both options below.

 To improve the result of Auto Mask Capture One Pro 11 has two new features, Feather Mask and Refine Mask.
-In particular the latter option is worthwhile when using a form of automatic masking.
+In particular, the latter option is worthwhile when using a form of automatic masking.

 Note that the Auto Mask feature is significantly improved over the years since its introduction in Capture One Pro 7.
-In addition it now supports almost all raw file formats including FujiFilm X-Trans type sensors and reduced RAW file formats.
+In addition, it now supports almost all raw file formats including FujiFilm X-Trans type sensors and reduced RAW file formats.

 Auto Mask Setting

 I need to mask either the foreground or background of the image.
-With a few clicks I determine that Auto Mask works best on the bright background.
+With a few clicks, I determine that Auto Mask works best on the bright background.

-I brush with a soft Brush with Auto Mask enabled along the port head and the man.
+I brush with a soft Brush with Auto Mask enabled along with the port head and the man.
 I make sure the inner circle does not hit the dark areas.
 Each time I release the mouse the Auto Mask kicks in and retracts the Mask from the dark areas that I accidentally covered.

 Enter the Refine Mask feature of Capture One Pro 11.
 You find this in the Layers tool, action menu.

 I use the Refine Mask feature because you can see below that the Auto Mask did a fine job, but left something to be desired.
-The nose of the man and the backside of his jacket are not very nice.
+The nose of the man and the backside of his jacket is not very nice.

 Set the Radius to your taste and click OK.
 If you do not like the result and need a bigger or smaller Radius, immediately undo the change and try again.
-The transition is now smooth and eye pleasing.
+The transition is now smooth and eye-pleasing.